-One of the most persistent falsehoods propagated by goldbugs is the idea that monetary goods must have direct utility.
-Even those who concede that bitcoin has strong monetary attributes insist that its inability to replicate gold’s metallic properties is a critical failure.
+One of the most persistent falsehoods propagated by gold bugs is the idea that monetary goods must have direct utility.
+Even those who concede that Bitcoin has strong monetary attributes insist that its inability to replicate gold’s metallic properties is a critical failure.
 This kind of reasoning stems from a fundamental misunderstanding of money.

 Firstly, it’s important to remember that a portion of the market value of monetary goods reflects demand that exists simply because holders expect demand from other holders.
 This characteristic is necessarily shared by all such goods.

-“There is some monetary premium with respect to gold, but bitcoin doesn’t have a monetary premium because in order to have a premium you have to have some value that the premium is built on.
+“There is some monetary premium with respect to gold, but bitcoin doesn’t have a monetary premium because in order to have a premium, you have to have some value that the premium is built on.
 Bitcoin has no value.
 It’s 100% monetary premium.
 But without a base, it doesn’t matter because you can’t have a premium unless you build it on top of something.”

-Part of this argument is superficial, and likely stems from Bitcoiners’ usage of the term “monetary premium” to describe the difference between a good’s utility value and total market value.
+Part of this argument is superficial and likely stems from Bitcoiners’ usage of the term “monetary premium” to describe the difference between a good’s utility value and total market value.
 The word “premium” can be interpreted to mean that the utility value is the base from which the monetary value grows.
 This concept is reinforced by charts such as the one shown above.
 However, the word “premium” can easily be avoided, and different charts can be used to illustrate monetary value without showing utility value as a base.

 Although superficially compelling, this analogy simply doesn’t stand up to scrutiny.
 While a good’s utility value is supported by its direct uses, such as industrial applications, its monetary value is supported by its monetary attributes, such as credible long-term scarcity and censorship resistance.
 Therefore, the utility value and monetary value are independent from each other.
-Each can survive on its own, because each has its own base of support.
+Each can survive on its own because each has its own base of support.

 Not only is it possible for money to have only monetary value, but it is actually the most desirable situation.
-Contrary to the popular belief among goldbugs, direct utility is actually a hindrance to monetary goods because of how fluctuations in industrial demand can impact their purchasing power.
+Contrary to popular belief among gold bugs, direct utility is actually a hindrance to monetary goods because of how fluctuations in industrial demand can impact their purchasing power.

 The conclusion of this analysis is that Bitcoin’s improvement on gold is two-fold: it discards the counterproductive non-monetary properties while also upgrading the monetary properties.
 The result is the creation of a good that is optimized to be supreme money.